 Scientific Computing World is the only global publication dedicated to the computing and information technology needs of scientists and engineers.
-It covers computing for engineering, science, and technology, grouped under the headings of Informatics; High-Performance Computing; and Application software.
+It covers computing for engineering, science, and technology, grouped under the headings of Laboratory Informatics; High-Performance Computing; and Modelling and Simulation.

 High-Performance Computing (HPC) is central to the publication, with a special section in the print magazine and an e-newsletter devoted to HPC.
 Because of the nature of today’s supercomputers, end-user scientists and engineers do need to understand the compute architecture if they are to get the best out of their machines, so in our HPC section we report on developments in the hardware and discuss the software challenges.